raspberrypilearning/motor-robot-buggy-scratch/en/step_11.md

 set gpio (9 v) to output [high v] ::extension
 ```

-**NOTE**: You do not have to make these `custom blocks`{:class="block3myblocks"} for your code to work, but it makes your code very easy to read and is a useful step before you move to the next section's **programmed maze journeys**.
+**Note**: You do not have to make these `custom blocks`{:class="block3myblocks"} for your code to work, but it makes your code very easy to read and is a useful step before you move to the next section's **programmed maze journeys**.

 --- /task ---